eagle9/palgo/best-meeting-point/README.md

              of 2+2+2=6 is minimal.
 So return 6.
 Topic: Math, Sort
 Similar: Shortest Distance from all buildings, minimum moves to equal array
+Hint1: Try to solve it in one dimension first.
+How can this solution apply to the two dimension case?